 José Antonio Del Pino, Senior Marketing Project Leader, Cristian Lay

 Many webshops are dominated by white-background grid views of endless products.
-On the other hand, a digital catalog provides a curated selection of products that can make online shopping easier, faster and less overwhelming.
+On the other hand, a digital catalogue provides a curated selection of products that can make online shopping easier, faster and less overwhelming.

-Digital catalogs can provide valuable insights into customer behavior.
+Digital catalogues can provide valuable insights into customer behavior.
 You can track which products are getting the most attention, how long customers spend on each page, and more.
 This data helps refine your marketing and product strategies for better results.